 As a company, we try to follow a similar approach.
 As of 2014, we have annually invited the Maptionnaire Community to get together at our Summer Day event.
 The idea is to share project experiences, ideas, and, very importantly, many stories and laughs.

-This year we hosted the Summer Day at our new office.
+In 2018, we hosted the Summer Day at our new office.
 The participants had the pleasure of learning about different types of projects from a few of the organizations we work with.
 Presentations were given by Hannele Selin from the city of Järvenpää, Timo Hokkanen from the North Karelia Biosphere Reserve/Koitajoki project, Nora Fagerholm from the University of Turku, and Laura Malm-Grönroos and Seija Lonka from the city of Espoo.
 In addition, our Maarit shared a few words about the Herttoniemi Neighborhood Vision consultancy project we’ve worked with.

 Participatory Maps for Decision-Makers

 Hannele talked about how Järvenpää’s administration has experimented with Maptionnaire when interacting with decision-makers.
 They have used map-based questionnaires in a workshop-like setting to gather quick reactions from city council members for structuring the discussion.
 This has helped the administration to capture and visualize the feeling in the room on complex topics, such as new infill development sites.
 In Hannele’s experience, this has been a useful method to activate and prep decision-makers for more in-depth discussions.